 The United States Preventive Services Task Force (USPSTF) is a panel of experts in prevention and evidence-based medicine which conducts scientific reviews of and develops recommendations on the effectiveness of a broad range of preventive services.

-The USPSTF updated their guidelines for BRCA testing and published a draft of their proposed approach to the review.
+The USPSTF updated their guidelines for BRCA testing and published a draft of their proposed guidelines.
 FORCE submitted a response to this draft.
 Read more...

 Response to USPSTF draft guideline changes for PSA screening in men